codeclimate/minidoc/README.md

-# MongoDoc
+# Minidoc

-MongoDoc is an extremely lightweight layer on top of the MongoDB client to make interacting with documents from Ruby more convenient.
+Minidoc is an extremely lightweight layer on top of the MongoDB client to make interacting with documents from Ruby more convenient.

 We rely heavily on the MongoDB client, Virtus and ActiveModel to keep things